An ancient Ayurvedic proverb states, “When diet is wrong, medicine is of no use; when diet is correct, medicine is of no need.”

 By Raj Vaidya Siju and Chef Mosa

-The following recipes are courtesy of two Maharishi Ayurveda panchakarma clinics in the United States—The Raj in Fairfield, Iowa, and the former Lancaster Health Center in Lancaster, Massachusetts.
+The recipes for Poached Pears and Fabulous Fruit Compote are courtesy of two Maharishi Ayurveda panchakarma clinics in the United States—The Raj in Fairfield, Iowa, and the former Lancaster Health Center in Lancaster, Massachusetts.
 These delicious recipes help dissolve and digest ama—the toxins—in the heart and elsewhere, opening the srotas—the microcirculatory channels located throughout the body.

 As you can see, taking care of your heart can be delicious!
 By tending to your physical and emotional heart through simple foods, spices and herbs, you’ll be nourishing your heart deeply and holistically.